 No public objections were noted.

-THEN, No public objections were noted, and Commissioner Stacy Creswell made a motion to approve the Mass Gathering Permit and partial waiver of rules.
+THEN, no public objections were noted, and Commissioner Stacy Creswell made a motion to approve the Mass Gathering Permit, use of the Fort, and partial waiver of rules.
 Commissioner Scott Shook seconded the motion, which carried unanimously.
 (5-0).Exhibit J

 *BREAK – 11:20 AM